wbPTI/devPTIpack/README.md

         \-- _disable_autoload.R

-The `app.R` script, which launches the app and could be used to deploy such app to an external server looks in the following way:
+The `app.R` script, which launches the app and could be used to deploy such app to an external server is:

     # Launch the ShinyApp (Do not remove this comment)
     # To deploy, run: rsconnect::deployApp()